LumaKernel/vfile-message-daemon/CONTRIBUTING.md

 # Contributing

 Welcome contributing by PR and submitting Issues.
 Before submitting PR, please check whether you can agree the license or not.
-CLA is not passed, We would never review that PR.
-If your PR is huge (almost 10 lines or more), you can list your name/names in `LICENSE.md`.
-Please include your name/names by yourself/yourselves.

 ## Prerequisite